 Teaching Assistants (TAs) are second-year MBA students who performed exceptionally well in MKTG 611.
-They will be available to review course materials and concepts.
-You will be introduced to your cohort's TA on the first day of class.
+You will be introduced to your TAs on the first day of class.
 Their contact information will be provided in class and included in a document on Canvas.
-Teaching Assistants will each hold two office hour sessions.
-Details (dates, times, location) regarding office hours for all of the TAs will be posted to Canvas.